gazingshoes/Musicify-V1/README.md

-# Project Pemdas - Musicify
+# Project Pemdas - Musicify V2

-Musicify is a simple terminal music player, built entirely using Python!
+Now with a GUI!
+Made using QTDesigner (pySide6)

 ## How to Use

-Run `main.py` and follow the instructions in the Main Menu.
+Run `gui_main.py` and follow the instructions in the Main Menu.

 There's already a provided list of songs in `songs.txt`.
 You can:
 * Edit, add, or remove songs directly in `songs.txt` (before running the program).